-Lab Objectives: The objective of this laboratory should be able to implements different types of digital communication technique with their different types of communication kits.
-This implementation works based on the theory classes.
+Lab Objectives: The objective of this laboratory is to implement different types of digital communication technique with their different types of communication kits.
+This implementation works based on the theory course of ICE3221 (Digital Communication).

 ICE3231: Telecommunication Engineering 75 Marks, 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours